crossbeam-rs/rfcs/text/2017-10-06-collector-api.md

 # Summary

-This RFC introduces three layers of API for supporting diversified use cases.
+This RFC introduces the `Collector` API for supporting diversified use cases.

 # Motivation